patrickphat/hugo-site/content/posts/what-i-learned-during-3-month-internship/index.md

 During my years in college as a computer science undergraduate, I actively applied for a lot of different part-time jobs like English tutoring, programming tutoring, etc. just to get a sense of what working is like, to know that if I'm any bit useful to this world, finding a cure for my teenage crisis (lol).
 In the last 6-month, I have joined an AI Bootcamp from a well-known AI company and luckily landed on an internship offer, opening a door for a lot of opportunities for leveling up myself.

 For me, the internship is a good place to have a taste of what working in the industry really feels like, or simply just a certification for "Hey, now you are still working on your dream, but in a more professional way!".
 In short, the internship can be very limited to what things you can learn, it depends on how you observe and you want to gain from it.
-Aside from strengthing your hard/expertise skills, there's are more rooms to learn than you can ever think of :D
+Aside from strengthing your hard/expertise skills, there are more rooms to learn than you can ever think of :D

 These are key things that I have learned from the internship, I think it's quite simple and straightforward, I want to keep it short.